ReactVision/viro/readmes/INSTALL_ANDROID.md

    ### **For VR**

-   - If your app supports Cardboard or Datdream, you should add them as a category to the `intent-filter` in your activity:
+   - If your app supports Cardboard or Daydream, you should add them as a category to the `intent-filter` in your activity:

      ```xml
      <intent-filter>